garciaalvaro/tamachi-gatsby/README.md

 	use_breadcrumbs: true, // Breadcrumbs in the top of the page
 	use_next_page: true, // Next page link in the bottom of a page

-	// If the page root is under a path https://example.com/tamachi-gatsby
+	// If the page root is under a path prefix https://example.com/tamachi-gatsby
-	url_path: "tamachi-gatsby",
+	url_path_prefix: "tamachi-gatsby",

 	// The sidebar menu.
 Each element needs an id and an optional children array.
 	// To link to a page from the site use the page path starting with a slash /.